-2) Complete a lifestyle assessment.
+2) Complete a lifestyle assessment

-3) Review your health history.Your general health, medications you take or have taken, childhood illnesses, and your current hearing loss symptoms all influence the choice of hearing aid model appropriate for you.
-Make some notes that you can share with your hearing care professional when you come in for an office visit.
+Your general health, medications you take or have taken, past illnesses, and your current hearing loss symptoms may all influence the selection of a hearing aid model that’s most appropriate for you.
+Make notes to share with your hearing care professional when you come in for an office visit.

-4) Have a comprehensive hearing exam.
+4) Book a comprehensive hearing consultation

 5) Review your audiogram results with a professional.

 If hearing loss is detected, completing an audiogram will be the next step during your consultation.
 Measured by playing tones of different frequencies and speech sounds through earphones, an audiogram graph will reveal what type of hearing loss you have (conductive, sensorineural or mixed) and whether your hearing loss is mild, moderate, severe of profound.

 Read up on the various levels of hearing loss